s4lt3d/Elo_Rating_Algorithm/README.md

 ## Simple Example Tournament with Elo ratings

 This example create 100 players with skill levels of 0-99.
+Skills in the example are simple an integer.
+If one player's skill (integer) is higher than the other, that player wins.
 After each round in the tournament, 20% of the lowest players are dropped.
 At the end of the tournament, only the highest skilled players remain.

-In the example of 100 players, players with skills 90-99 make the top 10
+In this example of 100 players, players with skills 90-99 make it to the top 10.

 ### Example output from the script